deranker1/Devasc_Skills/README.md

 	print(output)
 ```

-TXT file with configuration commands that will be sent:
+The ConfigCommands.txt in the code above links to the txt file below which contains the configuration commands.

 ```txt
 !